adi1001/MagnusCollective/README.md

 ![magnus_coin_generator2](https://user-images.githubusercontent.com/33899852/34069771-d0e34828-e27d-11e7-86c6-ebb772e1c0fe.png)
 # MagnusCollective
+A cognitive and collaborative collective between Artificial Intelligence, Robots, Humans, Sensor Networks and distributed hardware built on the Ethereum smart contracts.
+Magnus starts a new era of business, technology, and, thinking.
+The Magnus Era brings with it a fundamental change in how intelligent systems are built and interact with each other.
+Magnus’s end goal is to make people smarter, machines better, Robots cheaper and faster, and, AI better by ensuring a collaboration with other agents in the Magnus Collective network.
+In addition Magnus will have its own independent agent bots called “Sentry Bots” which will ensure that rogue agents are out of the Magnus network.
+Sentry Bots will use a whitelist and blacklist to maintain reputation and efficiency in the Magnus network.
+Magnus will be able to negotiate and transact with other block chain or non-block chain based network that will come in the future using gateways called Portals.
+Portals will ensure that even if Magnus does not obtain leadership in terms of the network - Magnus will never become obsolete or outdated .
+Portals will translate the negotiation and requests between different networks and open up Magnus to all the external networks that are being created.

 [Robot to AI](https://github.com/adi1001/MagnusCollective/tree/master/Robot%20to%20AI) directory contains the backend and frontend codes for IPFS based data transfer implementation through blockchain between Robot and AI.